thatsysadmin/knock/readme.md

 ## Verified Book Sources

-Knock should work on any ACSM file, but it has been specifically verified to work on ACSM files purchased [eBooks.com](https://www.ebooks.com/en-us/) and [Kobo](https://www.kobo.com/us/en), among others.
+Knock should work on any ACSM file, but it has been specifically verified to work on ACSM files purchased from [eBooks.com](https://www.ebooks.com/en-us/), [Kobo](https://www.kobo.com/us/en), and [Google Play](https://play.google.com/store/books?hl=en).

 Before buying your ebook, check if it is available for free on [Project Gutenberg](https://gutenberg.org/).